True-North-Intelligent-Algorithms/deconvolution-gpu-dl-course/docs/30_deep_learning/10_Introduction.md

-# Introduction to Data Wrangling
+# Introduction to Deep Learning

 ## What is data Wrangling??
 [From Wikipedia](https://en.wikipedia.org/wiki/Data_wrangling)